mvazquezc/scc-fun/demo4/README.md

 Note that all predefined SCCs, except for the privileged SCC, set the seLinuxContext to MustRunAs.
 This forces pods to use MCS labels, which can be defined in the pod definition, the container image, or provided as a default.
 If the seLinuxContext strategy is set to MustRunAs and the pod (or image) does not define a label, OpenShift Container Platform defaults to a label chosen from the SCC itself or from the project.
 In the case of my namespace or project, it defaults to:

-    ```sh
+    ~~~sh
     oc get ns $NAMESPACE -o yaml | grep "sa.scc.mcs"
     openshift.io/sa.scc.mcs: s0:c27,c9
-    ```
+    ~~~

-Now, let's create a deployment called selinux-app without configuring any `SeLinuxContext` and use our restricted-runasuser SCC, where `SELinuxContext` is set to MustRunAs:
+1. Now, let's create a deployment called selinux-app without configuring any `SeLinuxContext` and use our restricted-runasuser SCC, where `SELinuxContext` is set to MustRunAs:

 > **NOTE**: The application that we are deploying is composed by two containers.
 Each containers run a netcat binary listening in a different port.
 This is important, since as they are sharing the pod, they cannot listen in the same port.

-    ```sh
+    ~~~yaml
     cat <<EOF | oc -n ${NAMESPACE} create --as=system:serviceaccount:${NAMESPACE}:testuser -f -
     apiVersion: apps/v1
     kind: Deployment